sujanbasnet/docsumo-take-home-task/README.md

 - [x] Toggle for dark and light modes
 - [ ] Keyboard shortcuts
 - [x] Typescript support
-- [x] Lighthouse report attached added in Readme
+- [x] Lighthouse report attached added in Readme (at the bottom of this readme)

 ## Running locally